 MY STORYIn my life I’ve been a curb hop, (if you know what that is you are probably as old as I am) baker, cook, shipping clerk, carpet salesman and installer, appliance salesman, furniture salesman, office manager, roofer, carpenter, painter, pastor, preacher, husband, father, and friend.
 I even managed a pig farm for four years.
-In the past 46 years I pastored three churches and was an assistant pastor before that.
-I have been married for 56 years.
-(2016) My wife and I have one son who came into our life 49 years ago when he was five days old.
-We had a home in Virginia where we have lived for 30 years and pastored Grace Fellowship Church of God of the Abrahamic Faith.
-From 1993 to 2015 I worked as Accountant for a small corporation in Front Royal VA.
+During my 50 years of ministry, I pastored three churches and was an assistant pastor before that.
+I have been married for 60 years.
+(2020) My wife and I have one son who came into our life 53 years ago when he was five days old.
+We had a home in Virginia where we lived for 30 years and pastored Grace Fellowship Church of God of the Abrahamic Faith.
+From 1993 to 2015 I worked as an office manager for a small corporation in Front Royal VA.

 I received 9 years of elementary and high school education.
 In 1965 I received my General Education Development Certificate(GED)from the state of North Carolina.
 This test was also given to 100 High School Seniors.
 I received a percentile US rank average of 85 in 5 subjects.
 I received an Associates Degree in Accounting from Lord Fairfax Community College in 1993, graduating Magna Cum Laude.

 MY DADMy father was a textile employee, a carpenter, and a real good block mason.
 As a kid I can vividly remember that he worked long hours with little rest.
-He usually worked what was called the graveyard shift (third shift from 10 to 6) and then worked morning and afternoon hours in carpentry work (When he worked).
+He usually worked what was called the graveyard shift (third shift from 10 to 6) and then worked morning and afternoon hours in carpentry work.
 Sometimes my mom and dad worked on different shifts and we kids, my two sisters and me, had to wake dad up to go to work.
 I can still recall how difficult it was to get him awake.
 I worked with him a lot.
 I got my work ethic from him as well as learning a few things about carpentry.
-I have a scar on my left thumb which I got trying to use a handsaw while holding my thumb to the saw to keep it steady like my dad did.
+I have a scar on my left thumb which I got trying to use a handsaw while holding my thumb to steady the saw like I had seen my dad did do many times.

 My dad served in the Army during WWII in Germany.
 He was an alcoholic.
 Often he would be gone for weeks at a time then come home intoxicated and abusive.
 I was frightened.
 Many times I would run and hide.
 We didn’t have indoor plumbing in those days.
 Sometimes I would hide in the outhouse; sometimes under the bed.
 Often there was nothing to eat in the house.
 My mom had to borrow enough change from a friend to get us a can of soup so we would have something to eat.
 Dad died in 1968 from cirrhosis of the liver.
 He was 44 at the time.
 Someone found him on the side of the road.
 No foul play was indicated.
 After many years of night mares and anxiety I can now live with the negative memories my dad left our family.
 I don’t remember too much about my dad’s people other than his mother who lived with us for a while when I was a child.